MobileID InApp

-Signing of documents with MobileID is available through Signicat's electronic signature solution.
+Electronic signatures through Signicat's electronic signature solution. optional

 # Integrate with MobileID InApp

 MobileID InApp has native multi-channel support.
 This means that the MobileID solution supports use cases where the initiating party, initiating channel or initiating component can vary.
-Different operations can take place entirely within the merchant's mobile app (mobile app-initiated operations) or can start through a non-mobile channel such as a web application (backend-initiated operations).
+Different operations can take place entirely within your mobile app (mobile app-initiated operations) or can start through a non-mobile channel such as a web application (backend-initiated operations).

-Click the buttons below for guides that illustrate how to integrate operations with MobileID InApp, including detailed diagrams and step-by-step descriptions.
+Click the buttons below for guides that illustrate how to integrate the registration, authentication, Consent Signature and Authorisation operations with MobileID InApp, including detailed diagrams and step-by-step descriptions.

 # Mobile app-initiated operations